How to Enrol

 You will be able to see any outstanding enrolment actions and advice on how to resolve these on your enrolment summary page.
 Make sure all elements of your enrolment are ticked as ‘complete’, including your fee payment and any holds you may have applied to your record.

-For international students, the 'Passport and Visa check' and 'UK Entry Check' can only be completed when you arrive in Nottingham.
+For international students, the 'Passport and Visa check' can only be completed when you arrive on campus.
 For these you should attend the International Enrolment Event.

 International students

-You’ll need to pay your tuition fees in full, or have set up an instalment payment plan to fully enrol on your course.
-You can do this before you arrive.
-If you chose to set up an instalment plan, no money will be taken out of your account until the first instalment date, Monday 24 January 2022.
+You’ll need to pay your tuition fees in full or have set up an instalment payment plan to fully enrol on your course.
+You can do this before you arrive as part of the online enrolment process.
+If you chose to set up an instalment plan, no money will be taken out of your account until the first instalment date, all dates can be found on our website.

 We recommend that you set up a UK bank account when you arrive.
-If you wish, you can then amend which bank account you use to pay your instalment plan.
+If you wish, you can then amend which bank account you use to pay your instalment plan, by following our advice on making a payment.

 You'll also find payment advice for international students and advice and guidance for sponsored students online.